-This feature selects the bootup screen display between POST messages and the OEM logo.
+Use this feature to select the screen display between POST messages or the OEM logo at bootup.
 Select Disabled to display the POST messages.
 Select Enabled to display the OEM logo instead of the normal POST messages.
 The options are Enabled and Disabled.